leggedrobotics/plr-exercise/README.md

 ├──README.md
 ```

-However we do not want to commit the results.
+However, we do not want to commit the files within the results folder.
-Therefore create a `.gitignore` file and add all the files within the results to be ignored.
+Create a `.gitignore` file and add all the files within the results to be ignored.

 ### Task 3
 Add wandb logger.